qball1809/App-Store/UAS.md

 The authors of the Unsupported Appstore take no responsibility for the content/stability/suitability of the contained plugins and any complaints or requests for support in relation to specific plugins will be ignored.

 ## UAS
-Entering the UAS (Unsupported App Store) you will be presented with a similar view as shown below:
+Entering the UAS (Unsupported App Store) you will be presented with a similar view to that shown below:

 ![](https://github.com/ukdtom/WebTools.bundle/blob/master/Wiki/WebTools/UAS/UAS-image01.png)

 ## Manual Installation